Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 7. If desired, click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button to enter the applicable validity period end date in the *End date* field.

-  > [Info] If no end date is entered, the tax rate continues to be valid for an unspecified period of time, that means, that no new tax class can be created with the same tax class and tax zone until an end date has been entered, or a new tax rate with the same tax class and tax zone is created with a start date after the start date of the existing tax rate.
+  > [Info] If no end date is entered, the tax rate continues to be valid for an unspecified period of time.

-[comment]: <> (Check nochmals!)

 8. Click the [SAVE] button.
 The *Create tax rate* view is closed and the list of tax rates is displayed again.